How to Paint Good Art: Using the Big Three

 There are two or three reasons our mixed colors to turn out dull looking.

-#1 Using more than two colors in one mixture.
-We get cleaner looking mixtures by mixing only two colors together.
+1. Using more than two colors in the mixture.
+We get cleaner colors by mixing only two colors together.

-#2 Use single pigment colors.
+2. Use single pigment colors.
 If a color contains two color pigments and we mix it with a third color, that's three colors in one mix.
-It often makes mud.
+That often makes mud.

-#3 Mixing paints with opposing color biases.
-Mixing warm and cool colors can create dull colors.
+3. Mixing paints with opposing color biases.
+Mixing warm and cool colors together may create dull colors.

 How do we mix life-like, natural looking colors?

-That's when we would mix cool and warm colors.
+That's when we would actually do mix cool and warm colors together.

 For example, mix Lemon Yellow (cool) with Ultramarine Blue (warm) to get realistic greens like in the Egret painting.